Taapsee Pannu Reacts To Akshay Kumar's Controversy Around Mission Mangal Poster!

 "The problem is not from this end (the film).
 The people who are not happy about it, they need to do something because there's a reason behind it."

 "The star value is such...
 That's a brutal truth that we need to accept and then think that there is no point questioning it.
-Be the reason to change this truth," Taapsee told PTI on the sidelines of 10th Jagran Film Festival, that concluded on Sunday.
+Be the reason to change this truth," Taapsee told PTI on the sidelines of the 10th Jagran Film Festival that concluded on Sunday.

 Taapsee Says Mission Mangal Will Manage To Have A Good Run At BO Even Without Five Female Leads